SweetChilli1/Embedded-Rut-on-esp32-different-Blink-Mode/README.md

 # Embedded-Rut-on-esp32-different-Blink-Mode🦀

-This is my first little Rust program for the esp32.
+This is my first small Rust program for the esp32.
 ## Setup:
 It consists of an ESP32, 3 buttons and on LED.
 Each button has it's own mode: